 Nerve damage is a common outcome of medical accidents due to poor treatment in hospitals or receiving care.
 Even small nerve injuries can have lasting effects on your body, potentially causing severe pain and disability.
 If you have suffered nerve damage due to improper medical care, you may have the right to make a claim.

-Nerve injuries may occur in a number of different ways, although most commonly as a result of surgery or needle use.
-When Surgeons perform they have to navigate around nerve endings, and if a small mistake is made a nerve can easily be damaged, trapped or even severed.
-Almost any type of surgery can potentially cause nerve damage, including the removal of tumours or hernias, and knee or hip replacement surgery.
-It may also occur when blood is taken or injections are given, as well as with compression or certain drugs.
+Nerve injuries may occur in a number of ways, although most commonly as a result of surgery or needle use (i.e. while taking blood or administration of medication).
+When performing surgical procedures, surgeons often have to navigate around nerve fibres, and if even a small mistake is made, nerves can be damaged, trapped or even severed.

-These sensations will sometimes go away within hours or days but in the case that they don’t, they could cause serious problems in day to day life.
-Debilitating pain may prevent you from being able to work, and long-term loss of sensation could lead to losing the function in that part of the body, causing considerable disabilities.
+Debilitating pain may prevent you from being able to work, and long-term loss of sensation may lead to loss of function in the part of the body affected.

-If you have suffered from any level of nerve damage you may be able to make a claim — however if you have lost earnings or now require nursing care as a direct result of a medical personnel’s mistakes or improper treatment, you will find it much easier to receive compensation.
-The amount that you could receive depends largely on the severity of the damage and any additional costs or loss of work, which might include
+If you have suffered from any nerve damage, you may be able to make a claim for compensation for your losses, to cover the physical and emotional trauma you have endured, and the financial costs you have incurred due to the accident.
+The amount you could receive depends largely on the severity of the damage and any additional financial losses, including:

-More often than not these kinds of claims are settled before going to court, especially if the evidence is overwhelming or the Trust or Doctor have readily admitted fault.
+More often than not, such claims are settled before going to court, especially if the evidence is overwhelming or the trust or doctor have readily admitted fault.
 An experienced Solicitor will be able to inform you as to whether the settlement amount is appropriate — if not, you may need to progress to court.